JudithEtxebarrieta/OPTECOT/README.md

 **The problem it faces.** OPTECOT is designed to reduce the computational cost of _Rank-Based Evolutionary Algorithms (RBEA) when the cost per evaluation of the objective function is very high_.
 These algorithms update a set of solutions (population) iteratively, selecting those with the best associated objective values to generate the next set of candidate solutions (see the middle box of Figure 1).
 This approach allows for improving the solution as the execution progresses.
 However, to reach a near-optimal solution, a large number of solutions must be evaluated, either due to the size of the population or the number of iterations required.
 In this context, if the cost per evaluation is high, the algorithm can provide a quality solution as long as we are willing to assume a high computational cost.

 **The tool used for resolution.** For the cost reduction of the original objective function, the use of _approximate objective functions of different costs_ is proposed.
 These approximations are obtained by modifying the accuracy of a parameter that participates in the definition of the objective function and allows us to control its cost.
-The lower cost approximations save time in the evaluation, however, they are also less reliable in terms of the ranking of the set of solutions they provide concerning the original one.
-This fidelity is important since a ranking of the population very different from the original one modifies the selection of the next population, which can lead to a decrease in the solution quality.
+The lower cost approximations save time in the evaluation, however, they are also less accurate in terms of the ranking of the set of solutions they provide concerning the original one.
+This accuracy is important since a ranking of the population very different from the original one modifies the selection of the next population, which can lead to a decrease in the solution quality.

-**Optimal use of the tool.** _OPTECOT selects during the algorithm execution process the optimal evaluation cost_, understanding as optimal the one that looks for a balance between evaluation time saving and ranking fidelity.
-The approximate function selected as optimal by the heuristic is the one with the minimum cost with which the solutions can still rank acceptably (see the last box of Figure 1).
+**Optimal use of the tool.** _OPTECOT selects during the algorithm execution process the optimal evaluation cost_, understanding as optimal the one that looks for a balance between evaluation time saving and ranking accuracy.
+The approximate function selected as optimal by the heuristic is the one with the minimum cost with which the solutions can still rank accurately (see the last box of Figure 1).

 ### What problems does OPTECOT solve?